Development and Strategy Officer

-The Cumberland Scholars program is an opportunity for SAS students who pursue a set of place-based/outdoor requirements to graduate with distinction.
+Students who are committed to the environment, inspired by the natural world, and energized by outdoor adventure, may take that interest to the next level through the Cumberland Scholars program, an opportunity for SAS students who pursue a set of place-based/outdoor requirements to graduate with distinction.

 Current and recent SAS courses that satisfy the academic expectations for distinction include:

 - Photography: Community Connections

 Students in the Class of 2024 will be the first to have the opportunity to achieve Cumberland Scholars distinction.